quintel/documentation/docs/main/merit-order.md

 ### Full load hours

-The full load hours of dispatchable producers (see Figure 4, left panel) are the main result of the MO module and are defined as:
+The full load hours of dispatchable producers (see Figure 3) are the main result of the MO module and are defined as:

 ```
 production (MWh) / (output_capacity_per_unit * number_of_units )